coffeemonster/httpd-status/README.md

 status information.

 This software is based off httpd-stat by Gossamer Threads Inc.

-Copyright (c) 2010 Gossamer Threads Inc. and distributed under the GPLv2
+Copyright (c) 2010 Gossamer Threads Inc. distributed under the GPLv2

 See httpd-status.c for a list of changes